 - Minimum of 1 session (1 hour) per week with mentee

-- During the session, mentors are expected to help their mentee develop life skills, expose them to cultural experiences, and guide them through the provided Naviance curriculum.
+- During the session, mentors are expected to help their mentee develop life skills, expose them to cultural experiences.

 STREETS mentors and mentees attend Grizzlies games together, eat at local restaurants, visit local attractions, go to movies, and so much more!